Bipin99/frontend-assignment/Readme.md

 # Frontend Assignment
+To run the unit tests using Vitest, use the following command: - npx vitest To run the development server locally, use the following command:- npm run dev
 ## Assignment

 You are required to fetch the details of the highly-rated kickstarter projects by implementing an AJAX call to their APIs.